Kaede was aghast as she trekked into the wasteland north of town.

 He is a Monarchist, after all.

 "Well, he's not wrong..."
-Kaede admitted.
+Kaede admitted with a head-tilt.
 "This will make your job more difficult."

 "You don't approve then?"
 The Princess frowned.